 In this process, industry and occupation codes are assigned using the respondent's job description on the questionnaire.
 The first step is an attempt to code each record using a computerized procedure.
 If this is unsuccessful, the coding is performed manually.
-In both cases, codes assigned are based on the classifications described in the North American Industry Classification System (NAICS) and the Standard Occupational Classification (SOC-91) manuals.
+In both cases, codes assigned are based on the classifications described in the North American Industry Classification System (NAICS 2002) and the National Occupational Classification for Statistics (NOC-S, 2001) manuals.